 Azulejos is now trending with tourists and art/design lovers.
 You can see them all over Instagram, blogs, and even online shops.
 It looks like everyone wants a piece of them.

-Fado is the most traditional and well known Portuguese music.
+What is Portugal known for?
+Fado is a popular answer.
+Fado is the most traditional and well-known Portuguese music.
 It’s the kind of music that really reveals the Portuguese culture or at least a side of it.
 Fado is usually characterized by mournful tunes and lyrics, often about the sea or the poor’s life, and infused with a sentiment of resignation, fatefulness, and melancholia.

 Some of the most famous fado singers include Amália Rodrigues (known as the queen of Fado), Mariza, Carminho, Ana Moura, Camané and Carlos do Carmo.
 Though fado is the Portuguese national music, it is mostly connected with Lisbon and Coimbra.
 In 2011 Fado’s importance was recognized by UNESCO and included in its list of intangible cultural world heritage.